SgtCoDFish/AshleyCPP/README.md

 Note that for now, AshleyCPP is a for-fun project and is not even guaranteed to compile.
 It may be stabilised when more is complete.

+### API Changes
+While AshleyCPP strives to match the exported public API of the Java original, differences in languages mean that some changes must be made.
+Such changes are listed below:

+- None so far

+### Implementation Status
+Ticked classes have both their implementation and tests complete.
+- Core
+  - [x] Component
+  - [ ] ComponentMapper
+  - [ ] ComponentType
+  - [ ] Engine
+  - [x] Entity
+  - [ ] EntityListener
+  - [ ] EntitySystem
+  - [ ] Family
+  - [ ] PooledEngine
+- Signals
+  - [x] Signal
+  - [x] Listener
+- Systems
+  - [ ] IteratingSystem

+NB: Bag and ImmutableArray will not be implemented, there are better native C++ choices without me reinventing the wheel.

 ### License

 AshleyCPP has the same license as the original, as shown here: